rclone/rclone/docs/content/docs.md

 See the GitHub issue [here](https://github.com/rclone/rclone/issues/59) for currently supported backends.

+### --human-readable ###

+Rclone commands output values for sizes (e.g. number of bytes) and counts (e.g. number of files) either as *raw* numbers, or in *human-readable* format.

+In human-readable format the values are scaled to larger units, indicated with a suffix shown after the value, and rounded to three decimals.
+Rclone consistently uses binary units (powers of 2) for sizes and decimal units (powers of 10) for counts.
+The unit prefix for size is according to IEC standard notation, e.g. `Ki` for kibi.
+Used with byte unit, `1 KiB` means 1024 Byte.
+In list type of output, only the unit prefix appended to the value (e.g. `9.762Ki`), while in more textual output the full unit is shown (e.g. `9.762 KiB`).
+For counts the SI standard notation is used, e.g. prefix `k` for kilo.
+Used with file counts, `1k` means 1000 files.

+The various [list](commands/rclone_ls/) commands output raw numbers by default.
+Option `--human-readable` will make them output values in human-readable format instead (with the short unit prefix).

+The [about](commands/rclone_about/) command outputs human-readable by default, with a command-specific option `--full` to output the raw numbers instead.

+Command [size](commands/rclone_size/) outputs both human-readable and raw numbers in the same output.

+The [tree](commands/rclone_tree/) command also considers `--human-readable`, but it will not use the exact same notation as the other commands: It rounds to one decimal, and uses single letter suffix, e.g. `K` instead of `Ki`.
+The reason for this is that it relies on an external library.

+The interactive command [ncdu](commands/rclone_ncdu/) shows human-readable by default, and responds to key `u` for toggling human-readable format.

 ### --ignore-case-sync ###

 Using this option will cause rclone to ignore the case of the files